RobertYip/TradingSimulator/README.md

 - As a user, I want to see my portfolio and balance.
 - As a user, I want to advance to the next day for new prices.
 - As a user, I want to save my portfolio and stock market of a certain day
-- As a user, I want to reload my portfolio and stock market to a certain day
+- As a user, I want to load my portfolio and stock market to a certain day
 ## Actions

 |Action|Command|Description|